Peters Fahrschule

 Is it worth waiting in Munich to get your license until the reform?

 No, for most Munich learners waiting does not pay off.
-Under the current draft bill the reform is not due to come into force before 1 July 2027 – until then today’s rules apply unchanged, and a saving is not guaranteed even after that.
-Whoever starts now will most likely finish under the familiar rules.
+A saving is not guaranteed even after the reform – you will still drive as many lessons as you need to be ready for the exam.
 In Munich there is a practical factor on top: the wait for a practical exam slot at the TÜV is currently around two months.
 This could get worse: if many people who are waiting all start at once after the reform, a rush is likely – with even longer waiting times at the licensing office, the TÜV and the driving schools.
+Notably, even the Federal Ministry for Transport justifies the early start of the training rules (1 January 2027) explicitly with preventing a “bow wave” of waiting learners.
 Whoever starts early secures their place in the system and is finished before the backlog hits.
-Ongoing training is automatically adapted to the new law if it changes – so you lose nothing and gain time.
+And if your training spans the turn of the year: the transitional rule (§ 15) lets you finish under today’s rules – so you lose nothing and gain time.

 Can I already start training in Munich now, even though the reform isn't in force yet?

-Yes, and that is exactly what we recommend.
-The reform is not yet law – anyone who waits for it postpones their mobility indefinitely.
-You can start straight away at any of our three Munich locations; what you learn keeps its full validity after the reform, too.
+Yes.
+The reform is not yet law – anyone who waits for it postpones their mobility without a guaranteed return.
+You can start straight away at any of our three Munich locations.
+Whoever begins before 1 January 2027 may finish under today’s rules (§ 15 of the new ordinance) – and what you learn keeps its full validity after the reform, too.

 What does the reform actually change for my license at Peters Fahrschule in Munich?

 For you, little changes in everyday terms – for a good reason: at our locations in Haidhausen, Giesing and Haar we already train in a performance-based way and use modern, digital learning tools for theory.
 Exactly what the reform wants to make the nationwide standard has long been standard with us.
-As soon as the new rules apply, we adapt your ongoing training seamlessly – with no extra effort for you.
+If your training spans the turn of the year 2026/27, the transitional rule applies: you may finish under the rules you started with – we will work out together what makes sense in your case.

 Will the duration of the practical exam change?

-Yes, the pure driving time in the practical exam is to be reduced from 30 to 25 minutes – matching the European minimum requirement.
+Yes, the pure driving time in the Class B practical exam is to be reduced from 30 to 25 minutes (40 instead of 55 minutes total) – matching the European minimum requirement, and now part of the ordinance text (document 365/26).
+This change is envisaged for 1 July 2027.
+The requirements themselves do not change: you must pass the same driving tasks as today.

 Are there also changes to the truck or bus license?

-Yes, here too the rigid number requirement for special drives is being dropped.
+Yes, for Classes C and D the rigid number requirement for special drives is dropped as well – the amount will likewise depend on your training level (envisaged from 1 January 2027).
 The professional driver qualification (Code 95) remains unaffected.

 What does the new “Mobilithek” mean for me as a learner?